Table of Contents

 Retail sportsbooks and mobile betting are coming to Michigan courtesy of a law passed in December 2019.
-No sportsbooks have opened as of yet, but progress is underway and casinos are gearing up to take their first sports wagers.
+The first retail sportsbooks at casinos launched in March 2020 and are set to be followed by mobile sportsbooks next.

-The latest word from Michigan regulators is mobile betting should go live sometime in 2021 after they have finished forming new regulations, processing licensing applications and verifying the ability of operators to properly manage mobile betting.
+The latest word form Michigan regulators is mobile betting should go live sometime in 2021 after they have finished crafting additional regulations, processing licensing applications and verifying the ability of operators to properly manage mobile betting.
 Once the first MI betting sites go live, we will update this page with all the key details.